-Step Description 3 The motor speed goes below the SBC speed limit (A), the FSO stops the SAR1 monitoring.
+Step Description 3 The motor speed goes below the SBC speed limit (A).
 The FSO checks the value of STO SBC delay (parameter SBC.12) and activates the SBC and drive STO functions: If the STO SBC delay is positive or zero, the SBC and drive STO functions are activated at the same time (this case is shown in the figure).
-If the STO SBC delay is negative, the SBC is activated here and the drive STO after this delay (see section SSE with speed limit activated SBC, SBC before STO on page 98.)
+If the STO SBC delay is negative, the SBC is activated here and the drive STO after this delay (see section SSE with speed limit activated SBC, SBC before STO on page 135).
 STO active indication parameter STO output (STO.21) goes on when STO is activated.
-The FSO starts a counter for time B. Note : You can define an extra delay (parameter SSE.16) before the FSO activates the SBC and drive STO functions (not shown in the figure).
+Note : You can define an extra delay (parameter SSE.16) before the FSO activates the SBC and drive STO functions (not shown in the figure).
 3b If the motor speed hits a ramp monitoring limit, the FSO activates the STO function.
-See section Safe torque off (STO) on page 67 for more information on how to configure the STO function.
-4 After time B has elapsed, the FSO defines the motor as stopped, the SSE completed indication goes on and the acknowledgement becomes allowed as soon as the SSE request has been removed (step 5).
+See section Safe torque off (STO) on page 72 for more information on how to configure the STO function.
+4 The motor speed reaches the zero speed limit (B), the FSO defines the motor as stopped and the SSE completed indication goes on.
+The acknowledgement becomes allowed as soon as the SSE request has been removed (step 5).
+The FSO stops the SARO monitoring.
 5 The SSE request is removed.
 6 After the acknowledgement, the SSE, STO and SBC functions are deactivated and the control is given back to the drive, which is allowed to modulate again.
 The indications SSE output (SSE.21), SSE completed output (SSE.22), and STO output (STO.21) go off.